 However, because the English source language is often casual, it’s difficult to translate the text for Japanese markets.
 An imperative form in Japanese is too assertive and can give the wrong impression.

 Therefore, Japanese personal pronouns can be used in different situations depending on what the individual is talking about and what attributes they wish to display (e.g. masculinity, power, or confidence).
 Both in casual and formal settings, “me”, and “I” will sound very different.
-People can even list their preferred pronouns on their online pages.
+People can even list their such as pronouns on their online pages.

-• Preparation of The Text
+- Preparation of The Text

 The text must be prepared before translating into Japanese.
 To ensure that the Japanese text is translated correctly, it is important to follow strict gender-related guidelines.